erikvanoosten/metrics-scala/docs/Manual_2x.md

 # 30 seconds introduction

-Metrics-scala provides an easy way to create metrics in Scala.
+Metrics-scala provides a way to create metrics in Scala.
 It does so by providing the ``Instrumented`` trait.
 This trait gives you the metrics builder `metrics`.

 For example, here is how to create and use a timer: